-Clinical Director psychologist working with adults, kids and families, licensed in New York, New Jersey
+Clinical Director.
+Psychologist working with adults, children and families, licensed in New York, New Jersey and 38+ states